jcpny1/jcpny1.github.io/_posts/2018-03-20-active_record_preload.markdown

 ### *Introduction*
 I have an app that retrieves 640 data points from a database (from the Series table) that are then rendered to JSON and sent to the client to be plotted on a chart.

-ActiveRecord assembles an object from one or more database records.
+Active Record assembles an object from one or more database records.
 Since the Series class includes the Instrument class, each Series object requires an Instrument object.

-Although I only make one ActiveRecord select call in my app, I noticed in the Rails server log that there were 640 database calls generated from that one ActiveRecord call!
+Although I only make one Active Record select call in my app, I noticed in the Rails server log that there were 640 database calls generated from that one Active Record call!

-Luckily, ActiveRecord provides a way to avoid these excessive database calls.
+Luckily, Active Record provides a way to avoid these excessive database calls.
 It's called preloading, aka [Eager Loading Associations](http://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations).

 In the test case below, we are looking up Series data for 10 Instruments (by using the Instrument's symbol name, e.g., IBM).